-The New York Times called her latest book, “The 10 Commandments of Money: Survive and Thrive in the New Economy,” a “wonderful basic personal finance book…Throughout, the book’s tone is supportive of people struggling to understand these topics and trying to make ends meet.”
+My book “Your Credit Score” is a national best-seller now in its fifth edition.
+The New York Times called one of my other books, “The 10 Commandments of Money: Survive and Thrive in the New Economy,” a “wonderful basic personal finance book…supportive of people struggling to understand these topics and trying to make ends meet.”

-Liz is a regular commentator on American Public Media’s “Marketplace Money” and has contributed to NPR’s “Talk of the Nation” and “All Things Considered.”
-She has appeared on “Dr. Phil,” “Today Show” and NBC Nightly News, and was for several years a weekly commentator on CNBC’s “Power Lunch.”
+You may have heard me on public radio.
+I contribute to American Public Media’s “Marketplace Money,” and NPR’s “Talk of the Nation” and “All Things Considered.”
+I’ve appeared “Dr. Phil,” “Today Show” and NBC Nightly News, and was for several years a weekly commentator on CNBC’s “Power Lunch.”

-She was recently awarded the 2010 Betty Furness Consumer Media Award by the Consumer Federation of America, designed to honor individuals who have made “exceptional progress in American consumerism.”
+- The Betty Furness Consumer Media Award (2010) by the Consumer Federation of America, designed to honor individuals who have made “exceptional progress in American consumerism.”

-Weston won a 2007 Clarion Award for her MSN series on financial benchmarks.
-Her MSN columns have won several awards from the Society of American Business Editors and Writers, including a 2008 “Best in Business” honor.
+- A Clarion Award (2007) for my MSN Money series on financial benchmarks.
+The columns also won several awards from the Society of American Business Editors and Writers, including a 2008 “Best in Business” honor.

-Weston started her career at the Seattle Times and then moved on to the Anchorage Daily News, where she was part of the writing team that won a Pulitzer Prize for Meritorious Public Service in 1989 for coverage of the alcoholism epidemic among native Alaskans.
-Her article on fetal alcohol syndrome led the coverage on Day 3 of the 10-day series.
+- A team Pulitzer Prize for Meritorious Public Service (1989) for coverage of the alcoholism epidemic among native Alaskans.
+My article on fetal alcohol syndrome led the coverage on Day 3 of the 10-day series.

 » Read what others had to say about Liz Weston’s columns.